tmuo/BubMask/README.md

 The output of the model is as follows:

 - color mask for input image/video
-- logical mask for each bubble detected
+- PNG logical mask for each bubble detected
-- bubble information list (centroid, area, axes) (to be updated :thinking:)
+- bubble property txt (centroid, area, axes, orientation)
-- logical mask for one input image (for conventional PIV or PTV application) (to be updated :thinking:)

 The repository includes:

 - Source code of Mask R-CNN built on FPN and ResNet101.
 - Source code to visualize the color mask of the input image/video.
-- Jupyter notebook to get the output.
+- source code to detect and save logical mask and bubble properties.

 ![Mask Extraction Example](assets/sample.gif)